-Segment results represent the loss generated by each segment without allocation of central administration costs, investment and other income, other gains and losses, finance costs, share of results of associates, share of result of a joint venture and income tax credit/expense.
+Segment results represent the profit/(loss) generated by each segment without allocation of central administration costs, investment and other income, other gains and losses, finance costs, share of results of associates, and income tax credit/ (expense).
 This is the measure reported to the Executive Directors for the purposes of resources allocation and assessment of segment performance.